symfony-x/symfony-x-admin/README.md

 Plans are for three github repos:

-- **Symfony-X** Super Simple Basic Web App, a simple template containing basic Symfony Web App and development features such as Dockerfile and production deployments.
+- **Symfony-X** Super Simple Basic Web App, a simple template containing basic Symfony Web App and development features such as Dockerfile.
-- **Symfony-X2** Forked from Symfony-X, adds the development and project environment (Database, Docker Compose, AI).
-Useful for creating micro-services.
+- **Symfony-X2** Forked from Symfony-X, adds the development and project environment, deployments, Docker (Databases, Docker Compose, AI, Local LLM, Agentic Workflows, etc., etc.).
+Useful for creating / deploying micro-services and websites.
+Introduces cloud-stack features.
 - **Symfony-XXX** Forked from Symfony-X2, adds advanced web app features such as Users, OAuth, Dashboards, API libraries, DevOps.

 Choose which to use based on your needs.